alphagov-mirror/gsp/docs/architecture/adr/ADR045-dev-namespaces.md

 We will address the istio concerns through the use of gatekeeper constraints (e.g. all istio resources that support it have `exportTo: ["."]` set).

-We will address the CloudHSM concerns by creating users (as required) in the CloudHSM cluster and providing those credentials into the namespace via secrets (or SealedSecrets).
+We will create separate CryptoUsers in the CloudHSM for each namespace that requires access.
+CloudHSM cryptographic keys/operations can then be scoped to a single user (& namespace).
+This will allow each namespace to effectively have it's own virtual slice of the CloudHSM and enable controlling access on a per-namespace basis.

 ## Consequences